SwaatiPandey/Login-Page-Using-React/README.md

 2.Description:  Login page using react components for creating a login functionality.
 The application UI makes use of the backend endpoints created during node.js training session.
 The endpoints will provide a login and signup functionality.
 The application provides following functionality

-            Allow login using a username and password form fields Display dummy components upon successful login
+     A) Allow login using a username and password form fields.
+     B) Display dummy componenets upon succesful login.
-            Upon failure of login prompt the user with relevant error messages.
+     C) Upon failure of login prompt the user with relevant error message.

 3.Dependencies: Dependencies can be installed by giving command npm install (package name)
               For FRONTEND : react,react-router-dom"